-This online drug awareness training course is suitable for teams
+This face-to-face & online drug awareness training course is suitable for teams

 No pre-recordings, delivered live by Tony D’Agostino via Zoom

 Includes lifetime access to online resources and certificate

 If you want to book for yourself or just a few individuals please click the button below.

 The online drug awareness training course covers different types of commonly used illegal drugs (includes alcohol).
 The course can be tailored to your needs.

 - Different types of drugs and routes of use